EN

 Throughout its war-torn history, Gori Fortress was destroyed and rebuilt multiple times.
 The citadel’s current incarnation came about in 1775, when King Erekle II had the fortress rebuilt using 16th-century artworks to guide its reconstruction.

-The fortress is surrounded by an oval-shaped wall that reaches heights of up to ten metres.
+The fortress is surrounded by an oval-shaped wall that reaches heights of up to ten meters.
 The wall is made from a mixture of cobblestone and hewn stone, and has been patched up with bricks in some places.
 From the west, the fortress is further guarded by the so-called Tskhrakara (Nine-door in Georgian).
 The fortress also has a tunnel that was used for bringing water from the water reservoir, and is surrounded by a moat.
 There are also the ruins of a small church within.

 While the fortress was significantly damaged during the 1920 earthquake, it remains an impressive example of Georgian military architecture.